 She might actually be crying not because “silly girl, kteer sensitive” that she might actually be hurt by whatever action had happened or words she’d heard.

-I know these stereotypes have been there, always; they are reflections of roles expected to be played out thoroughly, and if they are not, its not a problem, the non conforming women have their own stereotypes too.
+I know these stereotypes have been there, always; they are reflections of roles expected to be played out thoroughly, and if they are not, it’s not a problem, the non conforming women have their own stereotypes too.

 I really do wonder about where did this women and flowers association came from?
 Flowers are diverse just like women, I like that, but then flowers get picked based on the desired aesthetic of the “picker”, they get stuck in vases, are admired, get abandoned, they die and the time comes to consume new ones.
 Is that where it all come from?
 Aesthetics, admiration, abandonment and death?